Interpreting the results on exclusive $c\rightarrow s\mu\nu$ modes

 \section{Using the complex $g_S$}

-As already mentioned in the introduction, after measuring the $q^2$-distribution of $\mathcal{B}(D\to K \mu\nu_\mu)$, $\mathcal{B}(D\to K e\nu_e)$, and of $\left(A_\mathrm{fb}\right)^{D\to K}_\mu$, $\left(A_\mathrm{fb}\right)^{D\to K}_e$, the BESIII collaboration realized that their data with the muon in the final state are not consistent with the SM~\cite{BESIII:2026ydr}.
-They then proposed to allow the coupling $g_S$ to be non-zero and complex-valued in order to accommodate the observed discrepancy~\cite{BESIII:2026ydr,BESIII:2026uin}.
+As already mentioned in the introduction, after measuring the $q^2$-distribution of $\mathcal{B}(D\to K \mu\nu_\mu)$, $\mathcal{B}(D\to K e\nu_e)$, and of $\left(A_\mathrm{fb}\right)^{D\to K}_\mu$, $\left(A_\mathrm{fb}\right)^{D\to K}_e$, the BESIII collaboration assessed the significance of a possible scalar current contribution to the muon channel~\cite{BESIII:2026ydr,BESIII:2026uin}, finding a deviation from the SM prediction of almost $2\sigma$.
 Since their treatment of the form factors differs somewhat from ours, we examine their proposal using the form factors obtained by the three LQCD collaborations~\cite{FermilabLattice:2022gku,Chakraborty:2021qav,Parrott:2022rgu,Lubicz:2017syv,Lubicz:2018rfs}.
 The results are plotted in Fig.~\ref{fig:1a}.

 Although the results of the various LQCD collaborations differ slightly, this difference cannot account for the deviation between theory and experiment; in fact, all three lattice results exclude compatibility with the SM at the $1\sigma$ level.
 In the following, to make the plots less crowded we will use the form factor results obtained by HPQCD~\cite{Chakraborty:2021qav,Parrott:2022rgu}.
 Since we consider the NP scale to be well above the electroweak scale, in addition to the low-energy constraints on the coupling $g_S$, one must also take into account the bounds derived from LHC studies of the high-$p_T$ tails of $pp\to \mu \nu$ (+ soft jets)~\cite{Allwicher:2022gkm,Allwicher:2022mcg} (see also Ref.~\cite{Fuentes-Martin:2020lea}), which constrain